Brek Shea: FC Dallas

-During a match against the Vancouver Whitecaps David Ferreira came down with an injury and much of his scoring role was passed onto Shea.
+During a match against Vancouver Whitecaps FC David Ferreira came down with an injury and much of his scoring role was passed onto Shea.
 Coach Schellas Hyndman soon started playing Shea midfield, and he blossomed into a top player of the 2011 MLS season.
-Shea was named to the MLS Team of Week 11, 14, and 16 in the 2011 MLS season for his performances against Seattle Sounders, Houston Dynamo, Chivas USA, and Columbus Crew.
+Shea was named to the MLS Team of Week 11, 14, and 16 in the 2011 MLS season for his performances against Seattle Sounders FC, Houston Dynamo, Chivas USA, and Columbus Crew.
 Following Ferreira's injury he led FC Dallas to 10 wins (the first team in the 2011 MLS season to do so) led the club in goals, and as a result he was named to the MLS All-Star Game as a midfielder.
 As part of the events surrounding the All-Star Game, Shea and New York Red Bulls defender Tim Ream rang the closing bell at the New York Stock Exchange on July 22.
 However, Shea was unable to play in the game due to a CONCACAF Champions League match.
 During a match against Sporting Kansas City Brek Shea helped Dallas rally back from 2–0 down to win 3–2, with two crosses in the final two minutes, to Maicon Santos and Bobby Warshaw respectively.
 Following the end of the 2011 MLS campaign, where Shea was an MVP nominee.
 On November 10, 2011, it was announced that Shea would spend a month of his offseason training under manager Arsène Wenger at Arsenal.

 Shea would have a disappointing follow up to his successful 2011 campaign, only netting three goals in the 2012 FC Dallas season mired by injury problems.
 It was announced in November 2012 that Shea would be out an estimated three months following surgery for the removal of a bone in his right foot.
 In January 2013 Shea joined English side Stoke City on a week-long trial.
 However, he failed to arrive in England after negotiations between MLS and Stoke broke down.
 On January 28, MLS accepted an improved offer from Stoke.